Wichita Public Schools will look at onsite learning option for 6th-12th graders

 Board member Ben Blankely said the board will have to consider things like attendance, number of students and staff in quarantine, and the new COVID-19 numbers.

-“I anticipate some form of in-person learning will be proposed for secondary students, but I think it will end up being a compromise and not 100 percent of students in-person 100% of the week,” said BOE Member Ben Blankley.
+“I anticipate some form of in-person learning will be proposed for secondary students, but I think it will end up being a compromise and not 100% of students in-person 100% of the week,” said BOE Member Ben Blankley.

 Board Member Mike Rodee said it’s a difficult decision, as the numbers have been inconsistent and the future is unknown, but he said the decision will need to be made Tuesday so the board, teachers, and staff have time to prepare.